stepski011/WineRecommender/README.md

 ## Requirements

 NodeJS & React are required for running the API and User Interface.
+Check the requirements files in order to start specific module of system.

 ## Modules

-Reference to scraping, importing to local database and matching retrieved data.Check the requirements files in order to start specific module of system.
+Reference to data scraping, importing to local database and matching retrieved data.

 #### Scraping